Seahorse ROV MVP 1 Visual Reference

 05 — Dorsal Fin Wave Propagation

 Sine wave propagates along fin ray array.
+8 MG90S servo-driven carbon fiber rays connected by silicone membrane.
 Frequency = speed, amplitude = power, direction = forward/reverse.
 Silent propulsion — won't spook fish.

 06 — Impact Behavior — Underwater Collision